NetzwergX/netzwergx.github.io/about.md

 the universe today.

-I have recently begun this blog as a serious platform to get my thoughts out on some topics, mostly related to coding, software -development, -engineering & -design as well as language design and its implications of programs.
+I have recently begun this blog as a serious platform to get my thoughts out on some topics, mostly related to coding, software-development, -engineering & -design as well as language design and its implications of programs.

 ## On the web